USNA-CyberScience/CAE-CO-Application/Academic Requirements (Knowledge Units)/O.09 Secure Software Development/README.md

-# O.9 Secure Software Development (Building Secure Software) (must include hands-on lab exercises)
+# O.9 Secure Software Development

 This knowledge unit ensures that students know how to write robust, secure software.
 These methods taught in this class should lead to